reichlab/style/index.md

 # Reich Lab Style Guide for R

+This is a working document that provides a set of guidelines for writing readable R code.
+Suggestions/comments welcome.

 ### File names

  - All scripts should end in .R
  - Files should have descriptive names, with words separated by hyphens.
 E.g. `get-past-counts.R`

+### Object names

+Variable and function names should have clear, descriptive names.
+Separate words should be separated by underscores `_` and not periods.
+Camel case shouldAlsoBeAvoided.
+Names should be as short as possible but priority should be given to naming things clearly.

 ### Spacing